- Review: LOYAL3

-LOYAL3 Securities is a new entry into the discount stock broker niche, but much different than the other brokerage firms we’ve reviewed previously.
+LOYAL3 Securities is a new entry into the discount stock broker arena, but much different than the other brokerage firms we’ve reviewed previously.
 With traditional stock brokers, you pay a commission every time you make a trade.
-You buy a stock, you pay a commission.
-You sell a stock, you pay a commission — you get the idea.
-With LOYAL3 all trades are free!
+You buy a stock; you pay a commission.
+You sell a stock; you pay a commission — you get the idea.
+With LOYAL3, all trades are free!

 So the amount it costs LOYAL3 per transaction is very minimal.
-The company was founded in 2008 and got a C round of venture capital totaling $18 million, so they are currently very well capitalized.
+The company was founded in 2008 and has a total of $50.7 Million in venture capital, so they are currently very well capitalized.

 LOYAL3 Securities, Inc. is member FINRA and SIPC.
 Obviously, since you are purchasing stocks there’s no guaranteed return and your investments are NOT FDIC insured.